 Adult Volunteers (17+ years old):

 To become a volunteer at HSMSC you must first attend a Volunteer Orientation where you will learn about HSMSC, our mission and services as well as the volunteer opportunities available.
 All volunteers will be required to fill out a volunteer application, waiver of liability and commit to a minimum of 4 hours of service per month.

 Adult Orientations are held the first Monday of every month at 6 p.m. and the third Saturday of every month at 9 a.m. at the Humane Society.
 If you are interested in socializing our cats, there will be an additional training.
 Applications and waivers will be provided at orientation.
 It is not necessary to register or sign up in advance to attend the orientation.

 Dog Walking Volunteers (17+ years old):

 Help our dogs become more adoptable by giving them much needed exercise while using techniques that teach them behaviors that will help them get adopted and stay adopted.
 We color code our dogs and our volunteers to make sure the more difficult dogs are walked by more experienced volunteers.

 Dog walkers must attend a special Level 1 dogwalking orientation AFTER attending a general volunteer orientation.
-Level 1 dog walking orientation is available on the second Saturday of each month at 9 a.m. or the third Monday of each month at 6 p.m.
+Check the volunteer calendar for upcoming orientation classes.

 KPAW Program (13 – 16 years):